Barbarian

 -

-You can cast the “commune with nature” spell, but only as a ritual.
+As an expert, you can cast the Commune with Nature spell, but only as a ritual.
 When you do so, a spiritual version of one of the animals you chose for Totem Spirit or Aspect of the Beast appears to you to convey the information you seek.

 -